“Humanity must perforce prey on itself,

 As to the legitimate.
 Fine word, ‘legitimate’!”
 (1.2 1-18).

 As a bastard son, Edmund longs to escape the “plague of custom.”
-After all, it was through the “lusty stealth of nature” that he was conceived but it was only in the political body that he has been condemned as “bastardy and base” (interestingly enough, his anonymous mother apparently died in childbirth).
+After all, it was through the “lusty stealth of nature” that he was conceived, but it was only in the political body by means of social convention that he has been condemned as “bastardy and base” (interestingly enough, his anonymous mother apparently died in childbirth).
 As the kingdom is on the cusp of unnatural devolution, Edmund succumbs to his private desire for advancement –he is the embodiment of resentment.
-When such egoism is unleashed, and used as the criteria by which the king shall judge his own daughters, private vice overwhelms public virtue, and the kingdom collapses.
-In both Edmund’s and Lear’s speeches, there is folly in trusting when one truly believes he understands Nature in a comprehensive sense.
+When such egoism is unleashed, and used as the criteria by which a king shall judge his own daughters, private vice overwhelms public virtue, and the kingdom collapses.
+In both Edmund’s and Lear’s speeches, there is folly in trusting when the notion that people understand Nature in a comprehensive sense.
 Nature becomes a blank canvass upon which the characters place their fears and ambitions.

-After hearing Edmund’s yarn detailing how their father, the Earl of Gloucester, intends to punish Edgar for supposedly revolting and claiming the estate for himself (a plot which is actually Edmund’s all along), Edgar decides to assume a disguise, to “take the basest and most poorest shape… brought near to a beast” as Poor Tom O’Bedlam, a former lusty courtier (his name is an allusion to a 17th century anonymous “mad poem” of the same name).
-Poor Tom is a wise beggar who joins with Lear, and whom Lear refers to as a “philosopher” and a “learned Theban” (an allusion to Oedipus) and a “Noble Philosopher” and finally a “good Athenian.”
-Like Oedipus, Poor Tom proceeds from being a Theban to an Athenian.
-Lear and Poor Tom engage in a dialogue between philosophy and kingship in search of natural man and the philosopher king.
-At this point in Act III, scene IV –the exact midpoint of the play– Lear is stripped of all conventions.
+After hearing Edmund’s yarn describing how his father, the Earl of Gloucester, intends to punish his brother Edgar for supposedly revolting and claiming the estate for himself (a plot which is actually Edmund’s all along), Edgar decides to assume a disguise, to “take the basest and most poorest shape… brought near to a beast” as Poor Tom O’Bedlam, a former lusty courtier (his name is an allusion to a 17th century anonymous “mad poem” of the same name).
+Poor Tom is a wise beggar who joins with Lear, and whom Lear later refers to as a “philosopher” and a “learned Theban” (a nod to Oedipus) and a “Noble Philosopher” and finally a “good Athenian.”
+Like Oedipus, Poor Tom goes from being a Theban to an Athenian.
+While wandering through the heath, Lear and Poor Tom engage in a dialectic over philosophy and kingship in search of natural man and the philosopher king.
+At this point in Act III, scene IV –the exact midpoint of the play– Lear has been stripped of all conventions.
 He has no food, no shelter, and even his clothes are ripped off.
 He is truly naked against the unforgiving elements (not unlike Diogenes the Cynic).
-He becomes man in the State of Nature, further from king and closer to beast.
+He becomes a man in the State of Nature, further from king and closer to beast.
 Contra the art and order provided by society, Lear begins to learn that Nature is chaotic, disorderly, and uncaring.
-Even thunder seems unfazed by his kingly cries.
-Since being expelled by his daughters, in which his “needs” were questioned, Lear has been on a quest to discover what humankind truly needs to survive (under the false premise that answering this question will illuminate the question of justice).
+Even thunder seems to be unfazed by his kingly cries.
+Since being expelled by his daughters, in which his “needs” were questioned, Lear has been seeking an answer to what humankind truly needs to survive (under the false premise that answering this question will illuminate the question of justice).

 “O, reason not the need!
 Our basest beggars